ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 The icon for this button (set through the `background-image` CSS property) changes depending on the relative direction of the docked area.
-When the video docks from left-to-right, the `.amp-docked-video-controls` gets no additional classnames, but it will get the `amp-rtl` classname when the video docks in the opposite direction.
-This allows this button to be drawn with an arrow pointing in the right direction.
+When the video docks from left-to-right, the `.amp-docked-video-controls` container gets no additional classnames, but it will get the `amp-rtl` classname when the video docks in the opposite direction.
+This allows the button to be drawn with an arrow pointing in the correct direction.

 #### `.amp-video-docked-placeholder-background`